versusai/Parallel-RL-for-Hybrid-Mobile-Robots/README.md

 ## Installation

-Please ensure that you have installed all dependencies as listed in `requirements.txt`.
+Please ensure that you have installed all dependencies as listed in `Parallel-Hydrone-DRL/requirements.txt`.

 ## Usage